cosmos/cosmos-sdk/x/feegrant/spec/01_concepts.md

 In order to prevent DoS attacks, using a filtered `x/feegrant` incurs gas.
 The SDK must assure that the `grantee`'s transactions all conform to the filter set by the `granter`.
 The SDK does this by iterating over the allowed messages in the filter and charging 10 gas per filtered message.
 The SDK will then iterate over the messages being sent by the `grantee` to ensure the messages adhere to the filter, also charging 10 gas per message.
 The SDK will stop iterating and fail the transaction if it finds a message that does not conform to the filter.

 **WARNING**: The gas is charged against the granted allowance.
 Ensure your messages conform to the filter, if any, before sending transactions using your allowance.

+## Pruning

+A queue in the state maintained with the prefix of expiration of the grants and checks them on EndBlock with the current block time for every block to prune.